j-schreiber/js-guideline-package-architecture/metadata-types/aura-definition-bundle.md

-# Recommendation
+# Organisation

-Prefer **packaged** to develop, test and deploy aura components.
+**2GP** only.

 # Considerations

+- You shouldn't use aura any more.
+Move to [LWC](lightning-component-bundle.md) instead for better developer experience and testability.
-- Aura components are regularly added to flexi pages and used in quick actions.
+- Aura components are usually not stand-alone.
+They are regularly added to flexi pages, quick actions and flows.
-- Typically, a package should contain the component and the flexi page in unpackaged source should "activate" it.
+- It makes sense to develop and deploy your components in a second-generation package (either as a library package or functional package) and _use_ the components from unpackaged source.

 # Links